gauthma/LaTeX/docs/README.md

 In my interactions with LaTeX, I use a set of templates (some of which have an accompanying preamble in the `inputs/` folder), together with a couple of scripts for compilation.
 Here's the list of which script compiles which templates (the latter are described below, on section "The templates"):

-- `compileTeX.minimum.sh` for the minimalist templates, `bare.tex`, `standalone.tex`, and also for `cv.tex`, which compilation requirements are similarly straightforward.
+- `compileTeX.minimum.sh` for the minimalist templates, `bare.tex`, `presentation.tex`, `standalone.tex`, and also for `cv.tex`, which compilation requirements are similarly straightforward.

-- `compileTeX.medium.sh` for `essay.tex`, `llncs.tex` and `presentation.tex`.
+- `compileTeX.medium.sh` for `essay.tex` and `llncs.tex`.
 Essentially, it adds to the previous compiling script the capability of building a bibliography.

 - `compileTeX.reports.sh` for `report.sh`.
 This adds to the previous compiling script the capability of producing an **unabridged copy**.
 This introduces a bunch of complications, and so both the script and template are dealt with in a specific section below, viz.
 "Reports: template and compilation".